jundalisay/superbnetlify/content/en/research/smith/wealth-of-nations/book-5/chapter-1/part-3m.md

 - partly from lands, and
 - chiefly from the customs at their settlements.

-At this time, their trade profits was:
+At this time, their trade profits was at least:
 - at least £400,000 a year, according to their chairman before the House of Commons,
 - at least £500,000 a year, according to their accountant,
 - at least equal to the highest dividend that was to be paid to their proprietors, according to the lowest account.